-- training assessment record - 6 monthly supervisor's reports and director's summary
+- training assessment record

+- 6 monthly supervisor report

+- 6 monthly 360 degree assessment

-2. Summative assessment
+- 2. Summative assessment

 - Each trainee completes work-based assessment, in the form of an Assessment in Procedural Skills (APS) for defined procedures.

-Two are required one of which must be a Total Laparoscopic Hysterectomy. - Each trainee completes an exit exam that may be taken at the end of the first year of training.
+- Each trainee completes an exit exam that may be taken at the end of the first year of training.

-3. Research
+- 3. Research

-Each trainee completes a research project that is either published in a peer-reviewed journal or presented at an AGES affiliated scientific meeting.
+- Each trainee completes a research project that is either published in a peer-reviewed journal or presented at an AGES affiliated scientific meeting.